11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 For proper and consistent dehumidification, air needs to come in contact with the evaporator coils at a sufficient flowrate.

 If you have clogged evaporator and condenser coils, air passage will be blocked partially.
-As a consequence, airflow rate will drop to the extent to cause frosting.
+Consequently, airflow rate will drop to the extent to cause frosting.
+This ice on coils will halt dehumidifier operation temporarily.

 Dust and dirt keep accumulating in coils with time and their cleaning is required from time to time.

 Dirty coils will deteriorate quality of air that moves through your dehumidifier.
 This can have a negative effect on your health.
-They will also cause the unit to work harder resulting in increased electricity bills and less life of your dehumidifier.
+This will also cause the unit to work harder resulting in increased electricity bills and less life.

 Solutions